aleph2c/miros/doc/i_mongol_example.rst

     Event(signal=signals.Mirror, payload=[1, 2, 3]),
       routing_key = 'archer.mary')

+Let's consider the above code listing.

 After importing the mesh_network package that contains all of the RabbitMq networking code we see something about 'confirmed' connected IP addresses (line 4).
 A confirmed IP address belongs to a computer that successfully received and decrypted an automatic scouting message sent out by our program.
 This comment is suggesting that 192.168.0.102 and 192.168.0.103 both are connected.
-Say this was true, that means that the computer on which this code is written has one of these IP addresses as it's IP address.
+Say this was true, that means that the computer on which this code is written has one of these IP addresses.

 The same comment informs us about the routing keys.
 If we let our eyes jump to line 11 we see that we are setting a routing key to ``archer.mary``.
 So, the